-Providing education during the first 5 days of a suspension or permanent exclusion
+Providing education during the first 5 days of a suspension or exclusion

-During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
-Online pathways such as [Google Classroom/Oak Academy may be used for this.
+If the pupil is not attending alternative (AP) provision, the headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
+Online pathways such as Oak Academy may be used for this.
 If the pupil has a special educational need or disability, the headteacher will make sure that reasonable adjustments are made to the provision where necessary.